cakebatterandsprinkles/portfolio-gatsby/src/posts/05-memory.md

 Let's start with computer's memory.

 Since anything and everything inside a computer is bits, the computer can only remember if a bit was 0 or 1.
 And retaining those bits are done with a special wiring of 4 NAND gates.
-(If you don't know what gates or bits are, check out this article.)

 The following diagram holds a single memory cell, by that I mean the gate diagram that holds a single bit: